MikeS-nth/MikeS-nth.github.io/_posts/2017-04-17-python-vlookup.md

 I will describe two methods to achieve the same result in Python, using the pandas library.
 (I am sure there are other wasy to do it, but I find that these are good starting points.)

 ### Method 1:  `.map()` with a Dictionary
-In this method, you can use the `.map()` method in pandas to fill a dataframe column based on matched values.
+In this method, you can use the `.map()` method in pandas to fill a dataframe column based on matched values in a Python dictionary.

-Sticking with the exmaple above:
+Sticking with the example above:

 ```python
 # First, create a dictionary with employee IDs and names